marcoralab/mtDNAcn/README.md

 ### Whole Exome Sequencing

 If sequence reads from the mtDNA are not targeted, need to use off target reads only.
+The requires .bed file of the targeted captures regions for the scpefic exome kit.
+For example the [IDT xGen Exome Research Panel from the UKB](http://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=3801).

 Extract all off target reads
 ```